 Once you've purchased a house and have built up equity, you might be wondering, “what’s next?”
 Maybe you want to add a new room or upgrade your kitchen to add value to your home.
 Perhaps you need to repair a bathroom or start another home improvement project.
 How do you pay for it?

 One option is to refinance your mortgage with Figure.
 We offer a simple, easy to complete process to apply.
 Instead of essentially repeating the entire process as described above, you just complete a simple online application form.
-It only takes minutes to complete, and you can have your application closed in as few as 10 days.
+It only takes minutes to complete, and you can have your application closed in days.
 That’s quicker than traditional refinancing, which takes an average of 39 days to close.
 We also have a dedicated support team to guide you through the process and answer any questions you have.

 If you’d like to learn more, check out our mortgage refinance information page.